Memorial Presbyterian Church in Midland is thriving as a ‘church on the move’

 “Our groups never stopped,” Schramm said.
 “They just went online.”

-Schramm began his call as designated pastor of Memorial Presbyterian Church in 2018.
-On September 27, 2020, the congregation voted at an outdoor worship to call him as their senior pastor, though his official installation depends on when gathering together safely with the presbytery can occur.
+Schramm began his call as designated pastor of Memorial in 2018.
+On Sept.
+27, 2020, the congregation voted at an outdoor worship to call him as their senior pastor, though his official installation depends on when gathering together safely with the presbytery can occur.
 The church has met virtually since March 2020, though the traditional service was always available via livestream.

 People came to Memorial in a variety of ways.
 Some happened to drive by and notice an outdoor worship that piqued their interest.
 Others found the church virtually.
 Mostly, Schramm said, word of mouth has been the best testimony to what God is doing at Memorial.

-Since the beginning, leaders of Memorial Presbyterian Church have worked to create a spirit of welcome.
+Since the beginning, leaders of Memorial have worked to create a spirit of welcome.
 Chat monitors are sure to welcome people who sign on to virtual worship and volunteers offer zoom fellowship gatherings.
 Folks are available to help walk people through technology changes.
-Memorial has even reached out to the local community, sending goodie baskets to locally-owned businesses as a way to celebrate their neighbors.
+Memorial has even reached out to the local community, sending goodie baskets to locally owned businesses as a way to celebrate their neighbors.

 Not everything about what post-quarantine looks like at Memorial is clear.
 But Schramm said there are certainly benefits from the virtual community that will continue regardless of what the future looks like.
 Schramm said he gets inspiration and encouragement from the larger church community.